Analysis | What is — and isn’t — unusual about the current situation at the U.S.-Mexico border

-Overlay the growing season in the United States, which drove a significant amount of migration, and the consistent pattern under President George W. Bush was three months of high migration (as indicated by the number of apprehensions at the border) and a slow tapering for the rest of the year.
+Overlay the growing season in the United States, which drove a significant amount of migration, and what resulted was the consistent pattern under President George W. Bush that was three months of high migration (as indicated by the number of apprehensions at the border) and a slow tapering for the rest of the year.

 When Barack Obama took office, the number of apprehensions was consistently far lower.
 This was largely a function of the economic downturn that decreased the opportunity migrants saw in the United States.
 For the first five years of Obama’s presidency, more Mexican migrants left the country than entered.

-We’ve highlighted 2014 on that graph for two reasons.
+We have highlighted 2014 on that graph for two reasons.
 One is that it shows how the Bush-era migration pattern had broken, with more apprehensions in April, May and June than in March of that year.
 The other is that it marks what was at the time described as an immigration crisis for Obama’s presidency.

-What’s indicated with that comparatively modest increase in apprehensions was a real strain on the government’s ability to process immigration.
+What is indicated with that comparatively modest increase in apprehensions was a real strain on the government’s ability to process immigration.
 The number of unaccompanied minors arriving at the border — that is, children and teenagers who came without their parents — more than doubled from February to June.

 That posed a particular problem for the government.
 While adult migrants who come to the United States can be detained for extended periods of time, the government is not allowed to detain children for extended periods following a consent agreement signed in 1997.
 What’s more, detention facilities for those under 18 must meet higher standards aimed at making the detention less like prison and more like a shelter.